Background mask

 Acacia trees are synonymous with Africa, and have featured in lots of different TV shows and movies.

-Across the savanna, you will be hard pressed to find an area where an acacia tree is not growing.
+Across the savanna, you will be hard-pressed to find an area where an acacia tree is not growing.

 Acacia trees not only provide food for giraffes and other animals in Tanzania, but they also provide stability to the land.